-It is not common to negotiate separate agreements for exclusivity, break fee or confidentiality provisions.
+It is not common to negotiate separate agreements for exclusivity or break fee.
+Confidentially provisions are commonly negotiated under a stand-alone non-disclosure agreement.

 A civil action claiming pre-contract damages may be pursued by an injured party if the negotiations are terminated in breach of good faith obligations by another party, but the existence and amount of the alleged damage must be proven by the claimant.